Chris Pitelis calls for a re-imagining of business education and business schools so they can help build a better and brighter future.

 Factors such as immigration and neo-protectionist policies by governments contribute.
-And so does increasing supply and competition from numerous sources including new national markets and alternative providers.
+And so does increase supply and competition from numerous sources including new national markets and alternative providers.
 All these are widely acknowledged and discussed.
-The question whether competition harms or helps expand the market remains an open one.
+The question of whether competition harms or helps expand the market remains an open one.

 Here I wish to focus on some aspects that can benefit from more attention.
 These relate to the student experience, the role of business in the global financial crisis, the 4th industrial revolution and the rise of big tech.

 Starting with students, the success of business education led to business schools often becoming the cash cows of financially challenged institutions.
 Gradually this has led to lop-sided (as compared to other schools and departments) staff-student-ratios (SSRs), unhealthy life-work balance and high salaries.

 At the same time, increasing fees and even a rather self-defeating approach by some institutions to treat students as “customers”, have led to those customers demanding value for money and sometimes expecting to “buy” what they paid for (a good degree) one way or the other.
 Combine this with increasing demands on academics for research output as opposed to teaching excellence and things gradually came to a head.